Fulgurance/ISM/README.md

-        -ssd    setsystemdescription    Set the description of the future installed system -ssv    setsystemversion        Set the version of the future installed system -ssac   setsystemansicolor      Set the ANSI color of the future installed system -sscn   setsystemcpename        Set the CPE name of the future installed system -sshu   setsystemhomeurl        Set the home url of the future installed system -sssu   setsystemsupporturl     Set the support url of the future installed system -ssbru  setsystembugreporturl   Set the bug report url of the future installed system
+        -ssd    setsystemdescription    Set the description of the future installed system -ssv    setsystemversion        Set the version of the future installed system -ssac   setsystemansicolor      Set the ANSI color of the future installed system -sscpen setsystemcpename        Set the CPE name of the future installed system -sshu   setsystemhomeurl        Set the home url of the future installed system -sssu   setsystemsupporturl     Set the support url of the future installed system -ssbru  setsystembugreporturl   Set the bug report url of the future installed system